ethan-dowler/dungeon-crawl-rails/README.md

 ### Side Note

 Also, I've always been skeptical of Tailwind, but I've never given a try, so I thought this would be a good opportunity for me to give it a fair shot.
 I still don't like it, but now I can firmly say _why_ I don't like it.
-Mainly because it conflates page structure (HTML) with page style (CSS).
+Mainly, because it conflates page structure (HTML) with page style (CSS).
+Secondly, it makes my markup ugly.
+Related to that, it's hard to tell what the final output will be if you try to add responsive/breakpoint styles.

+**Project Update**: Tailwind has been removed in favor of SASS.

 ## Current Features